 When European explorers first visited what is now southwestern Vermont, it was primarily inhabited by American Indians belonging to the Mahican (or Mohican) confederacy.
 Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
-Many scholars believe that it was not densely settled and was instead used as a seasonal hunting ground by various tribes.
-Vermont remained beyond the sphere of European colonists well into the mid-18th century and acted as a buffer zone between the French towns of lower Canada and the English settlements of coastal New England.
+It remained beyond the sphere of most European-American colonists well into the mid-18th century and acted as a buffer zone between the French towns of lower Canada and the English settlements of coastal New England.
 The region only became attractive to English colonists after the British defeated the French in 1760 and gained permanent control of Canada.

 Vermont did not come into existence as a separate entity until 1777, and prior to this year the territory was disputed by New York, New Hampshire, and Massachusetts.
 In 1761, a charter for much of the land that became Castleton was granted to Samuel Brown by the governor of New Hampshire.
 Brown never settled on the land, and it was not until six years later that Amos Bird and Noah Lee of Salisbury, Conn. traveled to the region and surveyed the town site.
 Permanent settlement did not occur until 1770, but within five years there were roughly 30 families living in the fertile valleys nestled amid ridges of slate.
 The origin of the town’s name is unclear, but the strongest accounts suggest that it was chosen to recall a village in England.